COOKING VS. BAKING: 4 KEY DIFFERENCES

 Cooking and baking are both common activities in the kitchen.
 Some people may even use these terms interchangeably.
-While it’s true that both processes can result in tasty food, there are a few key differences between cooking and baking.
-Read on to learn four ways they’re different from one another.
+While it’s true that both processes can result in tasty food, baking typically relies on a precise, scientific process while cooking includes that and more, offering greater flexibility.

 WHAT IS COOKING?